It’s grilling season. With Memorial Day Weekend arrives the summer cookout. One of the staples of summer grilling is of course the hot dog.

 🌭VOLTZY’S ROOTBEER STAND

 Voltzy’s is another place that is better known for its burgers, but when the slaw dogs and coneys are on special, there’s nowhere else you should go.
 They’re only open for lunch, but man, what a lunch.
-Keep track of their specials here.
+Bring cash or place a large order, there’s a $10 minimum on debit cards.

 WHERE: 4668 Springboro Pike, Moraine